 Coach Cullen has also been honored as the Worcester Area Coach of the Year in 12 out of the last 23 seasons by the area Sports Information Directors since the first team was compiled in 1990.

 As an undergraduate at Worcester State, Coach Cullen was a four-year starter for the Lancer club team and was named All-New England his junior and senior years.
-As a senior he was the team captain and selected the team's most valuable player.
+In his senior semester, he was the team captain and selected the team's most valuable player.